agoalofalife/reports/readme.md

 Once the report is ready, you can send [notification](https://laravel.com/docs/5.5/notifications).

-For this you need to implement interface agoalofalife\Reports\Contracts\NotificationReport.
+For this you need to implement interface `agoalofalife\Reports\Contracts\NotificationReport`.

 Method `getNotifiable` return `notifiable`, which has a method `routeNotificationFor`.